kharesimran/GeoPythonWorkshop/README.md

   6. On the Layers Panel, uncheck the populated places layer to view only the new layer.

 ### Task 3.2.
-Write an expression function to calculate a new 'address' field using Nominatim's reverse geocoding API.
+Write an expression function to calculate a new 'address' field.

  1. Nominatim is the search engine used in Openstreetmap data.
 We will be using Nominatim's [reverse geocoding API](http://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding) to get the address of a point given its latitude and longitude.
  2. Open the Field Calculator by clicking on the *Field Calculator* button in the attributes toolbar.